olivia-tran/investable-rental-property-investor-tool/README.md

 ## <a name="acknowledgements"></a>Acknowledgements

 I'd like to express my greatest appreciation to all the individuals who have helped and supported me throughout the project as well the 12 week intensive coding bootcamp.
 I am thankful for the knowledge I've gained and also the ongoing support and encourgement I got from Hackbright instructors and cohortmates.
-Couldn't have done it without your code reviews, guidance, inspiration and constructive feedbacks.
+I also appreciate the feedbacks I got on certain features which help me build a better application.
+I wish to thank my family and friends for their support and encouragement throughout my study because I was not as present and when I was I would be constantly speaking of my code.
+Couldn't have done it without your code reviews, guidance, inspiration, constructive feedbacks and support.

 ## <a name="aboutme"></a>About the Software Engineer